Cosmin-Croitoriu/takeaway-challenge/README.md

 So that I can order the meal I want
 I would like to be able to select some number of several available dishes -->
+  It feels like this method will be a massive one so I will attempt to split it's requirements into more methods